What We Say Says Something About Us: Guarding hearts And Words

-I have something my family calls my “driving word.”
+I had something my family calls my “driving word.”
 Although I have not used it in decades, my children still remember it.
 And I remember it in a very poignant way!
-Do you have a driving word?
-Or any other word you would not want children to hear?
-Let’s talk about it…
+Do you have a driving word, or any other word you would not want children to hear?
+What we say matters, and the Bible reminds us that words come from the heart have power.

 My off-color word only came out when I was driving.
 It welled up from inside me and spewed out of my mouth when someone passed me on a double yellow line, or when an insane driver cut me off, or when a driver was just being plain crazy!